-The Honors Program: What Makes Us Unique
+The Honors Program: An Overview

 For students interested in the professions, we partner with the Honors Legal Scholars, the Seneff Honors Business Scholars, and the Honors Medical Scholars program.
 Our proximity to the Center for Undergraduate Research and Academic Engagement (CRE) and the Office of National Fellowships (ONF) in the Honors, Scholars, and Fellows (HSF) House offers students unparalleled access to campus resources that can quickly propel them to their research and professional goals and aspirations.
 Our partnership with these important offices gives students holistic support in gaining the most from their college experience.